wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/unit-testing.rst

      useJUnit()
   }

 Use :guilabel:`Test Robot Code` from the Command Palette to run the tests.
-Results will be reported in the terminal output, each test will have a ``FAILED`` or ``PASSED`` label after the test name in the output.
-A HTML document will be generated in ``build/reports/tests/test/index.html`` with a more detailed overview of the results; if there are failied test a link to render the document in your browser will be printed in the terminal output.
+Results will be reported in the terminal output, each test will have a ``FAILED`` or ``PASSED``/``OK`` label after the test name in the output.
+JUnit (Java only) will generate a HTML document in ``build/reports/tests/test/index.html`` with a more detailed overview of the results; if there are failied test a link to render the document in your browser will be printed in the terminal output.

 By default, Gradle runs the tests whenever robot code is built, including deploys.
 This will increase deploy time, and failing tests will cause the build and deploy to fail.
 To prevent this from happening, you can use :guilabel:`Change Skip Tests On Deploy Setting` from the Command Palette to configure whether to run tests when deploying.